 Repurposing an Industrial Space in Norwood, MA, with Professional Painting and Flooring Expertise

-Our goal throughout this project was to utilize our industrial painting and flooring expertise to help create a fresh start for an existing space.
+Our goal throughout this project was to utilize our industrial painting and professional flooring expertise in Norwood, Ma, to help create a fresh start for an existing space.

 Originally a large discount store, our client asked us to help them convert and restore this massive property into what will be used as a self-storage facility.
 Not only were many of the existing surfaces tired (to put it mildly), but you could also see the ghosts of ownership past in tenacious floor paint that clung to some sections.